-"Transitioning to civilian life was a challenge, and I want to share some lessons learned to hopefully make it easier for others.” – John Buckley, Koch Military Relations Manager
+"Transitioning to civilian life was a challenge, and I want to share some lessons learned to hopefully make it easier for others." -- John Buckley, Koch military relations manager

-Despite 33 years of service to our nation – including multiple combat and peacekeeping tours – my transition into the private sector was one of the most challenging periods in my life.
+Despite 33 years of service to our nation, including multiple combat and peacekeeping tours, my transition into the private sector was one of the most challenging periods in my life.
 As an honorable soldier, I conducted an after-action review to capture my lessons learned.
-A compilation of my notes and other tips are presented in Koch's Ultimate Guide for Transitioning Veterans, or more affectionately called, the Transition Guide.
+A compilation of my notes and other tips are presented in Koch's Ultimate Guide for Transitioning Veterans, or more affectionately called the Transition Guide.
 Through this series of articles, other veterans might benefit and enjoy a less challenging transition into their new career.

-"If you know the enemy and know yourself, you need not fear the result of a hundred battles.” – Sun Tzu
+"If you know the enemy and know yourself, you need not fear the result of a hundred battles." -- Sun Tzu

 Principal Transition Advice

-Start early, study and analyze the new complex operating environment – the private sector – before launching resumes "down range."
+Start early, study and analyze the new complex operating environment -- the private sector -- before launching resumes "down range."
 Don't make the mistakes I made.

 It is more complex than a job hunt.
-You don't want to resume job hunting one year later because you didn't do it right the first time.
+You don't want to go resume job hunting one year later, because you didn't do it right the first time.

-It's OK to listen to recently transitioned veterans, but you really need to interview someone who's been working in your desired career field their entire professional life.
+It's OK to listen to recently transitioned veterans, but you need to interview someone who's been working in your desired career field for their entire professional life.

-Then leverage that network to learn about job opportunities, professional organizations to join, what certificates or education to pursue, and the cultural environment of potential employers.
+Then leverage that network to learn about job opportunities, professional organizations to join, what certificates or education to pursue and the cultural environment of potential employers.

-Remove your official military photo, and remove all military jargon and references.
+Remove your official military photo and all military jargon and references.
 Treat others on these networks professionally.
 It's not Facebook.
-To connect with another professional, use a connection in your network to "introduce" you to the professional, or draft a detailed message explaining why you want to join the professional's network.
+To connect with another professional, use a connection in your network to "introduce" you to the professional or draft a detailed message, explaining why you want to join the professional's network.

-You'll never be successful in Korea if you use the OPLAN and operational graphics from Operation Desert Storm.
+You'll never be successful in Korea if you use the operation plan (OPLAN) and operational graphics from Operation Desert Storm.
 Likewise, you'll never be invited to an interview if you use a resume that is not distinctively written for the job to which you applied.
 Finally, write for your audience.
-Think about what's important to them, which is simple because it's an open book test – the answers are in the job description.
+Think about what's important to them, which is simple because it's an open-book test.
+The answers are in the job description.

 Rehearse your actions on the objective.
 Practice how to answer situation-based interview questions.
 Learn how to speak a complete sentence without using one single military term, title or acronym.
 Also, be aware that there are preconceived ideas about veterans.
 Try not to play into them.
 During the interview, be candid, honest and humble.
 Try to be conversational and relaxed, and provide complete answers.

-Don't wait for the offer to arrive, prepare early in your transition planning.
+Don't wait for the offer to arrive; prepare early in your transition planning.
 Review the entire deal.
 Don't fixate on the salary.
-Compensation packages may provide programs that will strengthen the salary offered and may also be negotiated – perhaps even more easily.
+Compensation packages may provide programs that will strengthen the salary offered and may also be negotiated -- perhaps even more easily.
 Be reasonable, knowledgeable, flexible, enthusiastic and avoid ultimatums.

 When you have succeeded, turn around and help another military veteran.

 The Warrior Ethos

-"I will never leave a fallen comrade!” – Warrior Ethos
+"I will never leave a fallen comrade!" -- Warrior Ethos